kubernetes-sigs/krew/site/content/docs/developer-guide/plugin-stats.md

 To see your plugin’s download statistics over time:

-1. Head to [stats.krew.dev] dashboard,
+1. Visit the [stats.krew.dev] dashboard.
-2. Click the “Individual Plugin Stats” reporting
+2. Click “Individual Plugin Stats”.
-3. Choose your plugin from dropdown and browse the data for your plugin.
+3. Choose your plugin from the dropdown and browse the data for your plugin.

-This data is obtained by scraping the downloads count of your plugin assets on [GitHub API] regularly.
+This data is obtained by scraping the downloads count of your plugin assets via the [GitHub API] regularly.
 Since Krew does not track its users, this data:

 - does not reflect active installations
-- does not distinguish between installs, reinstalls and upgrades
+- does not distinguish between installs, reinstalls, and upgrades
-- is purely a tracking of download counts of your release assets over time.
+- is purely a tracking of download counts of your release assets over time

-> **Note:** Krew plugin stats dashboard is provided as a best effort by Krew
+> **Note:** The Krew plugin stats dashboard is provided as a best effort by Krew
-> maintainers to measure success of Krew and its plugins.
+> maintainers to measure the success of Krew and its plugins.
 We cannot guarantee
 > its availability and accuracy.
 >
 > The scraping code can be found